openshift/installer/docs/user/aws/limits.md

   1. Worker
   1. Router/Ingress

-## Instance Limits
+## vCPU Limits

 By default, a cluster will create:

-* One m4.large bootstrap machine (removed after install)
+* One m4.large bootstrap machine (2 vCPUs but removed after install)
-* Three m4.xlarge master nodes.
+* Three m4.xlarge master nodes (4 vCPUs each).
-* Three m4.large worker nodes.
+* Three m4.large worker nodes (2 vCPUs each).

-Currently, these instance type counts are within a new account's default limit.
+Currently, these vCPU counts are not within a new account's default limit.
+The default limit is 1 but for all these instances you will need 20.
+To increase the limit you have to [contact the AWS support](https://console.aws.amazon.com/support/cases?#/create?issueType=service-limit-increase&limitType=ec2-instances).
-If you intend to start with a higher number of workers, enable autoscaling and large workloads or a different instance type, please ensure you have the necessary remaining instance count within the instance type's limit to satisfy the need.
-If not, please ask AWS to increase the limit via a support case.
+If you intend to start with a higher number of workers, enable autoscaling and large workloads or a different instance type, please ensure you have the necessary remaining vCPU count within the vCPU limit to satisfy the need.
+To calculate the vCPU limit you can use the limits calculator in the EC2 console (EC2 -> Limits -> Limits calculator).

 ## Elastic Load Balancing (ELB/NLB)